RosettaMLBootCamp2025/HW2-pymol-vscode-setup/README.md

 3. **Run the verification script:**
    - Open the integrated terminal in VS Code: `Terminal > New Terminal`
+   - Activate your conda environment from HW1: `conda activate bootcamp2025_HW1`
    - Run: `python verify_setup.py`
    - The script will check your installations and create a `verification_result.txt` file